 Adequate accounting records shall be maintained at all grade levels in order to provide proper controls over transactions, accountability, and reporting of the student activity funds.
 It is the intent of these guidelines to recommend a system of bookkeeping procedures for handling the money and policies governing the school activity accounting.

 All student activities funds are to be used only for the direct benefit of students.
 Expenditures from student activity funds for refreshments for meetings, professional books and magazines, and personal memberships in professional organizations are prohibited.

-MANAGEMENT OF STUDENT ACTIVITY FUNDS
+A. MANAGEMENT OF STUDENT ACTIVITY FUNDS

 The purpose of the student activity fund is to provide depository accounts for all monies raised by and for activities of Smithfield students and to assure the proper fiscal accounting of receipts and disbursements of funds raised by, and expended for, various school classes and groups.
 Student activity records and financial procedures shall be subject to periodic review by the Business Office and annual audits by outside, independent auditors.
 Audit reports shall be referred to the Central Administration for informative purposes and the possible improvement of procedures.